Mathews2115/AutoDashBackEnd/readme.md

 ```
 7. `sudo reboot`

+## Safe Shutdown / Battery Backup
+Don't bother doing any of this if you dont have the hat hooked up - it will cause issues on bootup.
 ### Setup Geekworm x728 UPS script
 When the power is cut to the RPI, we want it to auto shutdown safely in about 30 seconds of sustained no power.